qinwuxutexas/xgb_predict/README.md

 # xgboost model_predictor

-It is a forward formulation for predicting xgboost score given input of a feature vector.
+It is a forward formulation for predicting xgboost score given inputs of a trained model file in .txt and a feature data file in .csv.

 Inputs:
-  1) tabular feature data in csv file (rows: instances, columns: feature data including header of feature names);
+  1) tabular feature data file in .csv format (rows: instances, columns: feature data including header of feature names);
   2) xgboost model file in .txt format which is generated from the Scikit-learn library of xgb.train ().

 Output: